 a different issue.
 Feel free to contact our support team for more help.

-#37 Updated by sajolida about 4 years ago
+#37 Updated by sajolida over 4 years ago

 Frontdesk people, please make sure to submit patches to add the relevant hardware on the known issues page.
 This is definitely on your plate as stated in https://tails.boum.org/contribute/working_together/roles/front_desk.